What is Cloud Cost Management: The Secret To Optimizing Cloud Costs

 Reserved Instances and Savings Plans

-Do you want to reduce your SaaS bill?
+Do you want to reduce your SaaS spend?
 RIs and Savings Plans are cloud discounts for committing to usage.
 Think of it like a bulk discount for cloud resources.

 Both options can lead to substantial savings compared to paying on-demand prices.
 The discounts you receive from reserved instances or savings plans depend on numerous factors.